Skip to Content

 You can see the dog door from the house in the middle of the picture.

 Low fences will work fine for some dogs, but not all dogs are alike.
-We once had a dog that could climb chain-link fences, much like the dog in the picture below.
+We once had a dog that could climb chain-link fences.

 Our next homeowners took the idea to the next level with this covered run.
 This dog run is located in Connecticut so weather was an issue.